Code of Governance

 OUR VISION FOR THE ELDER'S

 Here at Code1 Community Group, we are driven towards working with our elders in our community.
 Many of our elders live in isolation and need to feel part of the community.
 We recognise the disconnection between the youth and the older community and aim to correct this by introducing programs that will encourage communication between the inter-generational gap.
 We strive to build productive relationships and make a positive impact on all of our pursuits.
-Some of our elders are interested in our elderly storytelling sessions, where they can express themselves and teach the younger generation about their lives.
+Some of our elders are interested in our elderly storytelling sessions, where they can express themselves and teach the younger generation about their lives, culture and experiences.
 We look out for our elderly and support them with good nutritional advice, befriending services, subsidised holistic treatments, respite retreats and art/creative classes.

 Some of our young members putting a spoken-word piece together

 Code1 Community Group recognises that all individuals are equal.
-We do however understand the need to identify those people from the POC community who are not able to engage in the same educational, professional, sociable and economical systems as their counterparts for whatever the reason, be it attitude towards institutions, social and economic exclusions, poverty, crime, and school exclusion.
+We do however understand the need to identify those people from the Black community who are not able to engage in the same educational, professional, sociable and economical systems as their counterparts for whatever the reason, be it attitude towards institutions, social and economic exclusions, poverty, crime, and school exclusion.

 We also work closely with A2ndVoice charity and other groups that encourage inclusivity for autistic children and their families.